Digitalblueeye/capsule.io/README.md

 [![godoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/rucuriousyet/capsule.io)

-A Go library &amp; tool for helping you manage private information within code.
+The little library for fetching application secrets!

 Notice: this library is meant to function as a development tool for those who post code in a remote or publicly viewed repo.
 Capsule.io is not intended to be used in final products or builds.

-Capsule.io was inspired by some functions in Laravel (PHP) and is extremely simple.

 ## Usage